LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 - The Thames and Connecticut Rivers make up 80% of the freshwater inflow into the sound.
 With the Connecticut contributing 72%, the largest freshwater input source

-These are the princple rivers flowing into the LIS
+**These are the princple rivers flowing into the Long Island Sound:**

 1. Hudson River
 2. Housatonic River (combines Naugatuck and Housatonic Rivers)